lelegard/winkbdlayouts/README.md

   names and descriptions.
 - Update the key tables in `kbdXXapple.c`.
 - The files `kbdXXapple.def` and `kbdXXapple.vcxproj` do not need any modification.
+- Before building it for the first time, open `windows-apple-keyboards.sln` with Visual Studio, right-click on the solution => "Add" => "Existing Project" and select `kbdXXapple.vcxproj`.
+Then, "File" => "Save All".

 That's all.
 Just run `build.ps1` to build the new layouts and `install.ps1` to install them.